 With MT5, orders can be partially filled.
-This means if an order is not able to be executed then the order can be given an immediate cancel or return.
-In the event of an immediate cancel, if some of an order is not filled than the broker should cancel the order.
-In the event of a return, if the order is only partially filled then the broker can create a limit or market order so the remainder of the order can be filled.
+This means if an order is not able to be executed, then the order can be given an immediate cancel or return.
+In the event of an immediate cancel, if some of an order is not filled then the broker should cancel the order.
+In the event of a return, if the order is only partially filled, then the broker can create a limit or market order so the remainder of the order can be filled.

 MT5 has a similar interface to MT4 however contains more information.
 Some people (especially advanced traders) like this, however, others find it can result in too much information being crammed onto the screen.
 For example, the charting area is smaller and some of the retracement tools in the charts may not work as precisely as you would like.

 When trading financial instruments, there are two types of markets you can trade in: centralised and non-centralised.